End-to-End Quantum Algorithm for Topology Optimization in Structural Mechanics: Quantum Algorithm

 Fig.\,\ref{fig:compliance_qsvt}(a) shows $f_\text{odd}(x)$ and $f_\text{even}(x)$ scaled so that the function values lie in $[-1, 1]$ and match the reciprocal target function in $[\mu, 1]$.

 In the end, our quantum approach computes the phase $\theta(\mathbf{x})$ from Eq.\,\eqref{eq:phase_cost} associated with

 where $\tfrac{1}{\beta}\mathbf{K}(\mathbf{x})=\mathbf{V}\mathbf{\Sigma}\mathbf{V}^\dagger$.
-For feasible structures, $P_\text{inv}(x)\approx \gamma/x$ gives the exact compliance up to a known scaling factor $\tilde{c}(\mathbf{x})\approx (\gamma/\beta)\,c(\mathbf{x})$.
+For feasible structures, $P_\text{inv}(x)\approx \gamma/x$ gives the exact compliance up to a known scaling factor $\tilde{c}(\mathbf{x})\approx \gamma\beta\,c(\mathbf{x})$.
 For infeasible designs with very small or zero singular values, the even polynomial saturates to 1, yielding large but finite displacements and thus a reasonable objective that mirrors the classical blow-up without numerical instabilities.
-In the SIMP method, one typically avoids the singular modes with $\sigma_i=0$ by setting $0<x_e\ll1$ for void elements.
+In the SIMP method, one typically avoids the singular values with $\sigma_i=0$ by setting $0<x_e\ll1$ for void elements.
 Fig.\,\ref{fig:compliance_qsvt}(b) reports compliance for all configurations of a $2\times2$ MBB beam, where we fixed all horizontal DoFs on the left boundary and the vertical DoF at the bottom-right corner.
-All three methods (SIMP with $x_e\in\{0.001,1\}$, odd QSVT with $\mu=10^{-4}$, and even QSVT with $y_0=0.1$) agree on the three feasible designs, while the odd QSVT underestimates compliance elsewhere.
+All three methods (SIMP with $x_e\in\{0.001,1\}$, odd QSVT with $\mu=10^{-3}$, and even QSVT with $\mu=10^{-3}$ and $y_0=0.01$) agree on the three feasible designs, while the odd QSVT underestimates compliance elsewhere.
+This would mark all material distributions $\mathbf{x}$ as valid solutions.
 The even QSVT leads to similarly large compliances on infeasible configurations as the SIMP method, making it a suitable choice for search and filtering.